hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

     set_schema(schema_name, schema)
 ```

-### Schema Addressing in the Transact Merkle-Radix State System
+### Schema Addressing in the Merkle-Radix State System

 All Grid addresses start with the 6-hex-character namespace prefix "621dee".
 Schemas are further prefixed under the Grid namespace with reserved "01", which